certifaction/cli/README.md

 * [HTTP Server Mode](#http-server-mode)

 ## Introduction
 [Certifaction](https://certifaction.com) is the electronic signature technology for the Internet.
-With our blockchain solution, we empower people and companies to sign and verify documents in total privacy at any time, at any scale.
+With our solution, we empower people and companies to sign and verify documents in total privacy at any time, at any scale.
 By integrating with our straightforward API and tools, any business can provide the right level of security and compliance to their processes and products.